 "His spirit is with my kin, I will take you to him but first I want to show you your destiny," she said turning to face him once more.

-"My destiny was to save Arthur," said Merlin, he sighed then sat on the grass by the boat.
+"My destiny was to save Arthur," Merlin said, then he sighed and sat on the grass by the boat.
 Wrapping his arms around his knees he looked down to the water.
 He doesn't want to hear any more about destiny, whoever decided such things were wrong.

 "He's dead, even if his spirit may live on in Avalon.
 I was supposed to save him and I was too late, I have failed."
 He felt so tired and alone, he rested his head on his knees.